 You can read about what it’s like to volunteer with the MWHG or sign up to join in as a regular volunteer, on our volunteering page.

 The Community Conservation Officer will be available to work with community groups and organisations to talk about the steps we can take to help wildlife and the environment.
-Get in touch with our Chairman, Joe Savill, about this project, via the contact form.
+Contact us about this project, via the contact form.